ABTSoftware/SciChart.JS.Examples/Sandbox/CustomerExamples/SmartAxisLabelsWithTimezone/README.md

 * How to add Time Zones support
 * How to place axis labels nicely for the Date axis
 * How to customize labels format according to the Locale
+* How to customize labels for Cursor and Rollover chart modifiers

 ## Running the Example